neophob/singfrid/README.md

 - Halloween fun for your whole family!
 - Rickroll your office buddies
 - Send MQTT events to your MQTT server to aggregate all actions in your home
+- Measure if the Wash Machine is still running and reflect the state (running / not) in a Dashboard

 ## Core technologies